MSAF: Multimodal Split Attention Fusion: Experiments

 In order to draw comparisons with recent works \cite{sun2019learning,hazarika2020misa}.
 COVAREP \cite{coverap}, FACET \footnote{https://imotions.com/platform/} and BERT \cite{devlin2018bert} features were selected for audio, visual and text modalities respectively.
 We acquired aligned COVAREP, FACET features and raw text from the public CMU-MultimodalSDK v1.2.0 \footnote{https://github.com/A2Zadeh/CMU-MultimodalSDK} with a sequence length of 50 words for all modalities.
 The raw text of individual utterances was passed into a pretrained uncased BERT model (not fine-tuned on CMU-MOSEI) and the final encoder layer output was used for text features.
 Each utterance was passed in separate epochs to avoid adding additional context.

 \paragraph{Training.} Since the network is relatively small, the unimodal models were not pretrained.
-The multimodal network was trained using mean squared error (MSE) loss and the Adam optimizer was used with a constant learning rate of 0.001.
+The multimodal network was trained using mean squared error (MSE) loss and the Adam optimizer was used with a constant learning rate of $10^{-3}$.
 For Acc-7, we rounded the output to the nearest integer and clipped to -3 and 3.

-\paragraph{Benchmarks.} We summarize various multimodal fusion methods proposed for sentiment analysis as follows: 1) DCCA \cite{sun2019multimodal} and ICCN \cite{sun2019learning} use Deep CCA to correlate text with audio-visual features, 2) TFN \cite{zadeh2017tfn} and LMF \cite{8752006lmf} perform outer-products on modalities to create a joint representation, 3) MFM \cite{tsai2018learning} and MISA \cite{hazarika2020misa} train encoders, a multimodal discriminator and decoder(s) to reconstruct input modalities.
+\paragraph{Benchmarks.} We summarize various multimodal fusion methods proposed for sentiment analysis as follows: 1) DCCA \cite{sun2019multimodal} and ICCN \cite{sun2019learning} use Deep CCA to correlate text with audio-visual features, 2) TFN \cite{zadeh2017tfn} and LMF \cite{8752006lmf} perform outer-products on modalities to create a joint representation, 3) MFM \cite{tsai2018learning} and MISA \cite{hazarika2020misa} separates features into modality-specific and modality-invariant.
+While MFM optimizes a joint generative-discriminative objective allowing for classification and reconstruction of missing modalities, MISA trains modality-specific and multimodal encoders which are then fused using multi-headed self-attention before prediction.

 \paragraph{Results.} Table \ref{table2} shows the results of our experiments in comparison with the state-of-the-art and recent works using BERT.
 Our multimodal model outperforms all unimodal models confirming that audio-visual features improve sentiment analysis.
-MSAF achieves better or similar performance on all metrics compared to other state-of-the-art methods while using a simpler network architecture.
+MSAF achieves better or similar performance on all metrics compared to state-of-the-art multimodal methods while using a simpler network architecture.
+Compared to MISA and others, our training method is simpler, allowing MSAF to be easily applied to existing unimodal networks.